-The directors are pleased to present their annual report and the audited financial statements for the financial year ended 31 December 2020 for Depaul Housing Association ("Depaul Housing").
+The directors are pleased to present their annual report and the audited financial statements for the financial year ended 31 December 2022 for Depaul Housing Association ("Depaul Housing").

 One of the central tenets for Depaul Housing is that housing should and can be created for the most vulnerable in society.
 Everyone should have a stake in their community.
-Depaul Housing works with people experiencing homelessness or at risk of homelessness including those who can have the biggest challenges in sustaining a place within their communities due to mental health and addiction issues.
+Depaul works with people experiencing homelessness who can have the biggest challenges in sustaining a place within their communities due to mental health and addiction issues.
 Depaul Housing has been set up for the express intention of providing housing for our most vulnerable citizens and follows the Vision, Mission and Values of its parent company, Depaul Ireland.